donzgold/JustMC_compilator/documentation/en_US/actions/entity.md

 **Name:** Collidies With Entity\
 **Type:** Action that checks the conditions\
-**Description:** Checks whether the Hitbox of the entity with the hitbox of another of this entity is faced.
+**Description:** Check if a hitbox of an entity collides with a hitbox of another entity.

 **Usage example:**
 ```ts